tregubovav-dev/TaurusTLS/README.md

 # Credits

+## Chad Z. Hower (Kudzu) and the Indy Pit Crew

+author of the original code that was modified to create TaurusTLS.

+## Dave Nottage

+for providing the code used for loading OpenSSL on MacOS.

 ## Tony Whyman

 for providing the OpenSSL headers that TaurusTLS is based upon

-## Chad Z. Hower (Kudzu) and the Indy Pit Crew

-author of the original code that was modified to create TaurusTLS.

 # Third Party Notices